 May I make copies of works and distribute them to my class?

 § 107 of U.S. copyright law explicitly authorizes the making of multiple copies of copyrighted works for classroom use, provided the purpose of the copies, the nature of the original work, the amount and substantiality of the portion of the work being copied, and the effect on the potential market for or value of the original work are all in keeping with the principles of fair use.
 For help making a fair use determination, please see the Columbia Copyright Advisory Office's Fair Use Checklist.
-To be redirected to the section of this guide devoted to fair use, please click here.
+Go to the Fair Use section of this guide for more information.

 May I upload journal articles and/or book chapters to Blackboard or Moodle?